webplatform/docs/html/elements/hr/index.md

 |DOM_interface=dom/HTMLHRElement
 |Content=The '''hr''' (for horizontal rule) element (&lt;hr&gt;) represents a paragraph-level thematic break in text.

-The (&lt;hr&gt;) tag, whilst historically used as a horizontal rule or section break is now used more for thematic breaks, such as separating different topics within a section of prose, or between scenes in a novel.
+The &lt;hr&gt; tag, whilst historically used as a horizontal rule or section break is now used more for thematic breaks, such as separating different topics within a section of prose, or between scenes in a novel.

+In HTML5, the &lt;hr&gt;)  tag defines a paragraph-level thematic break.

+In HTML 4.01, the &lt;hr&gt;  tag represents a horizontal rule.

+However, the &lt;hr&gt;  tag may still be displayed as a horizontal rule in visual browsers, but is now defined in semantic terms, rather than presentational terms.
 }}
 {{Examples_Section
 |Not_required=No